vj013il/dex-autotrading-bot/README.md

 With a user-friendly GUI, the user can easily change settings and parameters, and analyze mempool and blockchain in real time to select the best strategy

+HyperSnipeX is tailored for advanced investors executing impulse investment strategies, aggressive investing in new protocols, and margin trading with leverage.
+With 99.9% uptime, DDoS protection, and bank-level encryption, it ensures secure, reliable, and high-performance trading across 80+ EVM-compatible blockchains.
+Its modular structure and user-friendly GUI allow traders to customize DeFi trading strategies, analyze mempool data in real-time, and capitalize on early token listings, presale opportunities, and arbitrage trades.

 # Features
-- ⚡ Lightning-Fast Sniping: Process transactions in under 2ms using optimized private nodes for maximum speed.
+- ⚡ Lightning-Fast Sniping: Process transactions in under 2ms using private nodes for mempool sniping and presale sniping.
-- 🌐 80+ EVM-Compatible Networks: Trade on Ethereum, BSC, Polygon, Arbitrum, Avalanche, zkSync, StarkNet, and more.
+- 🌐 80+ EVM-Compatible Networks: Trade on Ethereum, BSC, Polygon, Arbitrum, Avalanche, zkSync, StarkNet, Optimism, Fantom, and more.
+- 🦾 150+ DEXs Supported: Integrate with Uniswap, PancakeSwap, SushiSwap, QuickSwap, Trader Joe, SpookySwap, zkSwap, StarkDEX, and emerging platforms.
 - 🛡️ Robust Security: Advanced honeypot, rug pull, and anti-bot protection for secure DeFi trading.
 - 🔧 Customizable Strategies: Modular structure with easy configuration via files or CLI for tailored trading.
-- 📊 Real-Time Mempool Sniping: Snipe token pairs and MethodIDs across 150+ DEXs like Uniswap, PancakeSwap, and SushiSwap.
+- 📊 Real-Time Mempool Analysis: Monitor token pairs and MethodIDs across DEXs for instant execution opportunities.
-- 🚀 Presale Sniping: Automate participation in Pinksale, DXSale, Unicrypt, and Seedify presales with liquidity monitoring.
+- 🚀 Presale Automation: Snipe presales on Pinksale, DXSale, Unicrypt, and Seedify with liquidity monitoring and vesting checks.
-- 💰 Arbitrage & Trading Modes: Leverage arbitrage opportunities, stop-loss, take-profit, and buy-the-dip strategies.
+- 💰 Automated Trading Modes: Implement stop-loss, take-profit, and buy-the-dip triggers to optimize high-risk DeFi trades.
 - 🌍 Global Private Nodes: Low-latency WebSocket connections with 99.9% uptime for reliable trading.
+- ⚙️ Customizable Strategies: Configure impulse trading, arbitrage, and margin trading via interface for tailored DeFi strategies.
 - 🖥️ Interfaces: User-friendly dashboard and powerful CLI for advanced traders.
 - 🔒 Bank-Level Security: Encrypted data, DDoS protection, and secure transaction handling.

 # Mission
-Empower professional traders with a high-performance, secure, and flexible sniper bot to maximize profits and minimize risks in DeFi trading across EVM-compatible networks.
+HyperSnipeX’s mission is to empower professional traders with a high-performance, secure, and flexible sniper bot to execute impulse investment strategies, aggressive investing in new protocols, and margin trading with leverage.
+Maximize profits and minimize risks in DeFi trading across EVM-compatible networks with the ultimate tool for high-frequency trading, crypto arbitrage, and DeFi sniping.

 # Introduction
 HyperSnipeX is a cutting-edge sniper bot designed for professional crypto traders, offering unparalleled speed, security, and versatility in DeFi trading.
 Built for EVM-compatible blockchains, it supports over 80 networks and 150+ DEXs, enabling mempool sniping, presale participation, and arbitrage opportunities.
 With advanced protections against honeypots, rug pulls, and anti-bot mechanisms, HyperSnipeX is the ultimate tool for high-frequency trading and crypto asset optimization.